 As part of the ozone standards review process, EPA publishes a detailed plan.
 The review plan describes all the scientific assessments and other documents that help EPA decide whether or not the current air quality standards for ozone are still protecting human health and the environment from harmful exposure.
 Based on this, EPA either changes the standards or keeps them the same.

 - Learn more about the standards review process.

-- View a historical table of the ozone NAAQS: get an overview of how the standards have changed over time.
+- View a timeline of the ozone NAAQS to get an overview of how the standards have changed over time.